Level 1 full year option courses

 L1 Numeracy credits: 0

-Students will explore the product and spatial design briefs, using cultural artefacts for inspiration.
-They will develop divergent design skills using sketching, model making, instrumental drawing and use of Computer Aided Design.
+Course Overview: Students will explore product and spatial design briefs, using cultural artefacts for inspiration.
+They will develop divergent design skills using sketching, model making, instrumental drawing and the use of Computer-Aided Design (CAD).
+This is a full-year option course.

-Technology courses are open entry subject to HOF approval.
-Prior learning in the selected area is recommended.
+Recommended Prior Learning: This technology course is open entry, subject to HOF approval.
+Prior learning in the selected area is recommended but not essential.

 Endorsement available: Yes